Breaching Offences in Western Australia

 Police are quick to act when notified that a person has breached a court order or condition imposed by a statutory authority.
 Courts see a breach offence particularly seriously.
 Not all alleged breaches are however, breach offences.
 Persons controlled by say bail conditions may involuntarily breach bail by failing to turn up to court when they were in fact hospitalised.

-Whatever your circumstances, if it is alleged that you have breached an order or condition it is vitally important that you get legal advice quickly.
+Whatever your circumstances, if it is alleged that you have breached an order or condition it is vitally important that you get legal advice quickly from an experienced and competent criminal lawyer.
 Some of the more common breach offences dealt with routinely by criminal law firm include:

 - Breach of bail;